 Some limitations to the current study should be considered.
 The study was cross-sectional, so was not intended to determine whether the predictors causally predict help-seeking attitudes.
 Causality could be investigated in the future through longitudinal and intervention-based research, such as by comparing officers’ help-seeking attitudes before and after an intervention which reduces organisational stigma.
 Moreover, the cross-sectional nature of the study necessitated a focus on officers’ views about accessing support (i.e., help-seeking attitudes) and not whether officers actually sought support (i.e., help-seeking behaviour).
 Mojtabai et al. (2016) found that some attitudinal factors (e.g., willingness to seek help) predicted help-seeking behaviour but others (e.g., embarrassment over help-seeking) did not.
 Therefore, help-seeking attitudes may not be an exact proxy for actual help-seeking.

+In addition, several demographic variables (gender, ethnicity, age, rank, and department) were excluded from the regression analyses because of concerns over statistical power.
+However, these variables warrant inclusion in future, larger studies because they have previously returned inconsistent findings (gender, age, and ethnicity) or have not been investigated before (UK rank and department; Grumley Traynor & Rydon-Grange, 2023, manuscript in preparation).
+Gender is of particular interest because the general pattern of women being more open to help-seeking than men (Nam et al., 2010) is not always found in police samples (Grumley Traynor & Rydon-Grange, 2023, manuscript in preparation).

-In addition, the ‘Don’t know’ option on the POSS (Stuart, 2017) was problematic as it led to 25 participants missing at least one response.
+Furthermore, the ‘Don’t know’ option on the POSS (Stuart, 2017) was problematic as it led to 25 participants missing at least one response.
 As described above, missing data were managed via multiple imputation, but this relies on estimation (increasing the likelihood of error).
-Future studies using the POSS may wish to the ‘Don’t know’ option.
-A recent study (published after the current data collection had begun) appears to have omitted the ‘Don’t know’ option, and still reported good internal consistency for the POSS (Burzee et al., 2022).
+Future studies using the POSS may wish to exclude the ‘Don’t know’ option.
+A recent study (published after the current data collection had begun) appears to have omitted ‘Don’t know’, and still reported good internal consistency for the POSS (Burzee et al., 2022).
 More thorough investigation of the psychometric properties of the POSS is required generally, especially as it appears to be the only measure focusing specifically on organisational stigma in the police.

 Another limitation relates to the language in the IASMHS and MMHLM.
 During survey design, a police researcher identified that it was sometimes unclear whether IASMHS items were asking participants to consider their own experience or what others do/should do (e.g., “Keeping one’s mind on a job is a good solution for avoiding personal worries and concerns”).
 The meaning of other phrasing was also considered unclear (e.g., “It is probably best not to know everything about oneself”).
 To preserve the measure’s psychometric integrity, these items could not be changed.
 Nevertheless, this fits with M. M. White et al.’s (2018) conclusions that attitudinal help-seeking measures require refinement for future research.
 Furthermore, the MMHLM reflects a somewhat medicalised and unnuanced view of mental health.
 For example, it dichotomises the continuum of mental wellbeing into ‘well’ versus ‘ill’ by referring only to psychiatric diagnoses (e.g., schizophrenia).
 Similarly, mental health literacy itself is dichotomised, reducing the MMHLM’s sensitivity to intra- and inter-individual variability.
 Moreover, the MMHLM assumes as fact some statements which are debatable without qualification (e.g., “Taking prescribed medications for mental illness is effective”).
 The MMHLM was considered the most appropriate of all available mental health literacy measures, suggesting, again, that these measures require improvements.